+WikiLeaks will fund itself via Flattr, Pirate Bay founder’s startup.
 WikiLeaks, the Sweden-based organisation that publishes anonymous leaks of secret material (most recently 90,000 documents about the War in Afghanistan) has until now, relied on donations to fund its activities.

-Le Web.
 I’m still unclear on the unique selling point of Europe’s “leading technology conference”, and yet here I am, for the third year in a row, hanging out in a snow-bound venue four hundred miles from the centre of Paris, watching a succession of American entrepreneurs being interviewed – in English – by journalists who have flown in specially from California.
-Everyone at Le Web is Wrong: Wikileaks Should be Condemned not Celebrated
+I’ll say this, though: the food is good this year – really good.

-PayPal VP On Blocking WikiLeaks: State Department Said It Was Illegal Milo Yannopoulos’ very first question on stage to PayPal’s VP of Platform Osama Bedier was about why PayPal blocked WikiLeaks payments and froze its account.
+Now, having satisfied my annual obligation to be snarky about Le Web, I’m free to talk about what passes for the big story of the conference, and indeed the biggest story of the world right now.
+Wikileaks.
+Specifically, the continuing DOS attacks against companies who are perceived as enemies of Wikileaks.
+PayPal VP On Blocking WikiLeaks: State Department Said It Was Illegal.
+Milo Yannopoulos’ very first question on stage to PayPal’s VP of Platform Osama Bedier was about why PayPal blocked WikiLeaks payments and froze its account.